florianmarkusse/html-parser/README.md

 - `flo_html_writeHTMLToFile`: If you wish to save the parsed HTML document to a file, this function is your solution.
 It writes the minified HTML representation to the specified `filePath`.
 The function returns a status code to indicate the success or failure of the file-writing operation, making it easy to handle file I/O errors.

-- `flo_html_printDomStatus`: This function allows you to print the status of the `flo_html_Dom` and `flo_html_TextStore`.
+- `flo_html_printDomStatus`: This function allows you to print the status of the `flo_html_Dom`.
 It provides information about node counts, registrations, and other relevant details.
 It can be a valuable tool for debugging and gaining insights into the structure of the parsed DOM.

 These printing and writing functions provide essential utilities for interacting with and exporting the parsed HTML content, whether you need to debug, inspect, or save the modified DOM structure to a file for further use.